A Complete Weekend Guide to Sedona, Arizona

 Chapel of The Holy Cross – A Roman Catholic Church that is built into the buttes of the red rocks.
 It is free to enter (lighting a candle costs $2).
 Finally, it is open from 9 am-5 pm every day and has a parking lot up top for easy access.

 Pink Jeep Tours – The Pink Jeep Tours are great for those that prefer not to hike but still want to see the beauty of Sedona up close and personal!
 They cost a pretty penny but it is well worth it for the experience!
-Book your tour here!
+This Pink Jeep Tour came highly recommend and you should book before your trip because they tend to sell out!

 There is a handful of resorts to stay in Sedona, Arizona.
 They range from mid-price hotels to 5-star resorts (I’m looking at you L’auberge).
 Most people want to stay in a resort with views of the red rocks however, everywhere you drive to in Sedona has views of the red rocks and I’m talking everywhere.
 Here are my top picks on where to stay in Sedona: